Hollande to stand by ban on Armenian genocide denial

 Relations between Paris and Ankara had begun to thaw after a decision in February by France’s constitutional court to strike down the genocide denial law as contrary to free speech.

-Turkey had canceled all economic, political and military meetings with France in December after the French parliament voted in favour of the draft law.
+Turkey had canceled all economic, political and military meetings with France in December after the French parliament voted in favor of the draft law.

 At a joint news conference last week, French Foreign Minister Laurent Fabius said the law was unlikely to be resurrected and Turkish Foreign Minister Ahmet Davutoglu hailed the opening of a warmer phase in relations with France.